Aston martin's First ever hypercar

 By starting impossibly small.
 Cosworth took the idea of a humble straight three and effectively developed a quarter of an engine.
 This allowed them to test and develop the combustion system they wanted to use on a scaled-down and more precisely manageable platform.
 When everything from chamber shape to valve angles and compression ratio was perfected, they took the resulting straight three, put another end to end, then two more back to back, to create the basic configuration for this V12 marvel.

-Play Video
+Play Video about Valkyrie Power Poster

 This approach allowed us to ensure that both the power requirements and emissions levels we needed could be hit.
 And what a spine-searing, bone-rattling hit.
 The V12 packs 154 bhp per litre.
 Reaching a total output of 1130bhp, with KERS assistance.
 While weighing in at a mere 202kg.
 If you don’t quite believe your eyes reading that: as the power revs up to 10,000rpm, your vision literally begins to blur.